I am a mom to two teenagers and a little Chihuahua pup. I like to write about crafts, DIY projects, and recipes.

 - Sewing Machine

-2. Transfer your measurements to a large piece of paper or newspaper and cut out.
-I used an extra large pot lid to make a circle pattern.
+Transfer your measurements to a large piece of paper or newspaper and cut out the shape.
+I used an extra-large pot lid to make a circle pattern.
 These are your patterns.

-4. Cut the around the pattern and remove the straight pins.
-You will be left with two identical sized pieces of material.
+Cut around the pattern and remove the straight pins.
+You will be left with two identically sized pieces of material.

-5. Turn the pieces of material inside out and pin together using straight pins.
+Turn the pieces of material inside out and pin them together using straight pins.
 Place the pins perpendicular to the edges so the sewing machine can still run over them.

-8. Fill the pillow with polyester stuffing, feeding it through the gap that you left.
+Fill the pillow with polyester stuffing, feeding it through the gap that you left.
 Once you are satisfied with the amount of stuffing inside, it is time to close up the gap.
-Thread a needle and hand sew the opening closed.
+Thread a needle and hand-sew the opening closed.

 © 2014 Corrinna Johnson